finos/code-scanning/README.md

 ```

 Check `python/pyproject.toml` and `.github/workflows/poetry.yml` for more info.

+## Gradle
+The Gradle build uses the [Dependency Check plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html).

+The `build.gradle` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `suppressions.xml` file, used to manage false positives.

+Simply run `./gradlew dependencyCheckAnalyze` to run the CVE scan; check `gradle/build.gradle` and `.github/workflows/gradle.yml` for more info.

+## Maven
+The maven project uses the [OWASP `dependency-check-maven`](https://jeremylong.github.io/DependencyCheck/dependency-check-maven/) plugin to scan runtime dependencies for known vulnerabilities.

+The `pom.xml` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `suppressions.xml` file, used to manage false positives.

+The CVE scanning is included in the `check` build phase; as such, it will be invoked when running `mvn package`; check `maven/pom.xml` and `.github/workflows/maven.yml` for more info.

 ## Scala
 The Scala project uses the [`sbt-dependency-check` plugin](https://github.com/albuch/sbt-dependency-check) to scan incoming dependencies for CVEs.